FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Experiments

 \subsection{Datasets}

 To comprehensively evaluate \textsc{FPBench}, we curated data from several publicly available datasets.
-The datasets ensure variations in terms of fingerprint quality, acquisition conditions, and task relevance.
-Table~\ref{tab:dataset-stats} summarizes dataset statistics in terms of number of fingers, impressions, and total number of images. \begin{itemize} \item \textit{FVC2000}~\cite{maio2002fvc2000} / \textit{2002}~\cite{maio2002fvc2002} / \textit{2004}~\cite{maio2004fvc2004}: Commonly used in Fingerprint Verification Competitions (FVC), they contain fingerprints captured across different sensors and conditions.
-These datasets are employed for orientation flow analysis, minutiae analysis, pattern classification and verification tasks. \item \textit{NIST SD302d} ~\cite{fiumara2019nist}: NIST SD302 has plain, rolled and touch-free impressions captured from various devices.
-We use the subset 302d containing fingerprint images acquired from four different auxiliary devices.
-It provides challenging, partial, and noisy impressions, making it well-suited for ACE-V analysis. \item \textit{NIST SD301a} ~\cite{fiumara2018nist}: This dataset from NIST spans diverse image quality and acquisition conditions.
-It is used for evaluating sensor classification task. \item \textit{GenPrint} ~\cite{grosz2024universal}: A large-scale synthesized dataset with highly realistic, diverse fingerprint impressions with multiple impressions per generated identity in any acquisition, sensor, fingerprint class, and quality type.
-It is particularly valuable for synthetic classification and cross-domain generalization studies. \item \textit{Anguli}~\cite{anguli}: A dataset generated using an open-source handcrafted fingerprint generator `Anguli', also used for real vs. synthetic classification and analyzes robustness across generative models. \end{itemize}
+The datasets ensure variations in terms of fingerprint quality, acquisition conditions, and task relevance. \begin{itemize} \item \textit{FVC2000}~\cite{maio2002fvc2000}, \textit{FVC2002}~\cite{maio2002fvc2002} and \textit{FVC2004}~\cite{maio2004fvc2004}: Introduced in Fingerprint Verification Competitions (FVC), each dataset contains 440 fingers with 8 impressions each, captured across various sensors/conditions and employed for orientation flow analysis, minutiae analysis, pattern classification and verification. \item \textit{NIST SD302d} ~\cite{fiumara2019nist}: NIST SD302 has plain, rolled and touch-free impressions captured from various devices, making it challenging with partial and noisy impressions.
+We use the subset 302d containing 5141 fingerprint images acquired from four different auxiliary devices. \item \textit{NIST SD301a} ~\cite{fiumara2018nist}: NIST SD301 spans diverse image quality and acquisition conditions, captured by fingerprint experts.
+The subset 301a contains a total of 4366 images. \item \textit{GenPrint} ~\cite{grosz2024universal}: This large-scale synthesized dataset contains 150K highly realistic, diverse fingerprint impressions with acquisition, sensor, fingerprint class, and quality variations.
+It is particularly valuable for synthetic classification and cross-domain generalization studies. \item \textit{Anguli}~\cite{anguli}: This dataset contains 10K fingerprints, generated using an open-source handcrafted fingerprint generator `Anguli', also used for real vs. synthetic classification and analyzes robustness across generative models. \end{itemize}